John Tenta: Singles competition (1996–1997, 1999)

 He eventually left the Dungeon of Doom and wrestled under his real name after delivering a promo about the many other names and gimmicks he'd been forced into in the past, including the line "I'm not the Shark.
 I'm not a fish.
 I'm not an Avalanche.
 I'm a man".
 On the May 27 episode of Nitro, Shark lost to The Giant in a match for the WCW World Heavyweight Championship.
 On the June 3 episode of Nitro, Tenta defeated Big Bubba by count-out.
 At the 1996 Great American Bash, he defeated Big Bubba Rogers; after the match Tenta cut Rogers' goatee off with a pair of scissors.
 On the June 17 episode of Nitro, Tenta defeated Big Bubba.
 On the July 1, 1996 edition of Nitro, Tenta got another shot at the WCW World Heavyweight Championship against The Giant but failed to win the title.
 At Bash at the Beach 1996, Tenta defeated Big Bubba in a Carson City Silver Dollar match.
 During this time, Tenta began using "One Crazed Anarchist" as his entrance theme, which would later be adopted by Chris Jericho.

 Following a match with the Dungeon of Doom's Giant, Big Bubba Rogers, who had just joined the Dungeon, shaved half of Tenta's head.
 Tenta said he wouldn't shave off the other half because he looked in the mirror and relived the embarrassment.
 He would go out to get the mail and his neighbors would laugh.
 The two went on to feud against one another, with Rogers shaving off Tenta's beard as well after Tenta lost another match to The Giant.
 On the September 9 episode of Nitro, Tenta defeated Randy Savage by count-out.
 On the March 3, 1997, edition of Nitro, Tenta joined Roddy Piper as a member of his "family."
 The angle was quickly dropped and Piper instead joined forces with the Four Horsemen, dropping the members of his "family."
 Tenta left WCW in early 1997.

 In 1999, Tenta returned to WCW for one night wrestling under his real name when he defeated Lash LeRoux on Monday Nitro in a dark match.

 Return to WWF (1998–1999; 2001)

 After his feud with Rogers, Tenta left WCW and resurfaced in the WWF on the May 25, 1998, episode of Raw is War under the name Golga.
-He wrestled under a mask as one of the Oddities and the character had a fascination with Eric Cartman from the TV series South Park.
+He wrestled under a gold mask as one of the Oddities and the character had a fascination with Eric Cartman from the TV series South Park.
 The gimmick was given to Tenta because he lost a considerable amount of weight, so much so that the WWF thought it wouldn't be believable for Tenta to reprise the Earthquake gimmick with the weight loss.